 - lower the risk of dry eye and age-related macular degeneration

 Researchers continue to study omega-3s for a wide range of conditions, but the data so far is inconclusive.
-For example, a 2019 meta-analysis of omega-3s suggests they may improve symptoms of depression, but other studies have been inconclusive or undermined this claim.
+For example, a 2019 meta-analysis of omega-3s suggests they may improve symptoms of depression, but other studies have

 Like other fish oils, cod liver oil may reduce the risk of some medical conditions.